Optimal Control of Heterogeneous Mean-Field Stochastic Differential Equations with Common Noise and Applications: Solution of the control problem

 \section{Solution of the control problem}

 In this subsection, we work on the control problem formulated in \eqref{eq : state equations LQ common noise}-\eqref{eq:J_cost_functional}.
-We are going to introduce a new system of Backward Stochastic Riccati equation (BSRE) valued in Hilbert spaces related to our control problem.
-This will be useful in deriving a \emph{fundamental relation} for our linear quadratic control problem.
+We are going to introduce a new system of Backward Stochastic Riccati equation (BSRE) taking values in Hilbert spaces related to our control problem.
+This will be used to derive a \emph{fundamental relation} for our linear-quadratic control problem.